 A simple exchange from "Naka-Choko", for those familiar with Hannibal's backstory:

 Hannibal: I had one.

 A scene in "Ko No Mono" has Will and Hannibal talk about fatherhood, and how it changes a man.
 Hannibal tells Will that his sister Mischa died, and how he viewed her as more of a daughter, and their relationship helped shape him.
 Hannibal also sincerely apologises to Will for taking Abigail away from him, even as he makes a heartless comment about Will throwing up her ear.

 The look on Margot's face, and later Will's, when they realize Mason's plan to surgically sterilise her and abort their child.
-Even Hannibal looks both saddened by what has happened, although he is ultimately responsible for it, the act is similar to what Hannibal regards his killing of Abigail Hobbs as, an unwanted but necessary act.
+Even Hannibal looks saddened by what has happened, although he is ultimately responsible for it; the act is similar to how Hannibal regards his killing of Abigail Hobbs, an unwanted but necessary deed.

 The entire finale of "Mizumono" is more or less guaranteed to reduce the viewer to a sobbing wreck by the end because it's just terribleness after terribleness, but special mention must go to Hannibal gutting Will.
 It may be a Foregone Conclusion we saw coming, but...

 And then Hannibal slices Abigail's throat right in front of an injured and dying Will, who is almost in tears while desperately begging for her safety, and it's obvious that he only did it to make Will suffer even more.
 Considering their previous conversations about fatherhood and how much Will loved Abigail as a potential daughter, it's especially upsetting since Hannibal knew that it would hurt Will more than anything else he could possibly do to him.
 Will tries desperately to staunch her bleeding — again — but he fails — again — this time because he's so badly injured he passes out.